- 1 How can I get a quick divorce in Illinois?

 The number one way to get a quick divorce in Illinois is to hire an attorney.
 An attorney will know the process and, in addition, will now how to expedite the process whether you are agreed or not.

-How long does an uncontested divorce take in Illinois?
+How long does divorce take in Illinois?

 What is the best way to get divorced?